ThoEJ/hmt-re-framework/framework-application-support/questions-phase-1.md

-Activity 1.2 -- Questions to help with the identification of behavior bundles and communication flows based on use case context as candidates for subjects and message exchanges:
+Activity 1.2 &ndash; Questions to help with the identification of behavior bundles and communication flows based on use case context as candidates for subjects and message exchanges:

 | Identification of Behavior Bundles, Communication Flows, and Human/Machine Agents |
 | -------- |